Recommended panel testing at Breda Genetics for this condition:

 Hypotrichosis with juvenile macular dystrophy (HJMD) is caused by homozygous mutation in the CDH3 gene.
 Patients do not show any other manifestations of ectodermal dysplasia.
 Cone-mediated as well as rod-mediated vision loss with slight peripheral retinal dystrophy can be seen.

 Some patients with vitelliform macular dystrophy 3 (PRPH2 gene mutations) may be originally given a diagnosis of Stargardt disease.
 Vitelliform macular dystrophy 3 is characterized by a solitary, oval, slightly elevated yellowish subretinal lesion of the fovea.
-However, onset is usually later than in Stargardt disease, as it mainly occur in the fourth or fifth decade of life with a protracted decrease of visual acuity and mild metamorphopsia.
+However, the onset is usually later than in Stargardt disease, as it mainly occurs in the fourth or fifth decade of life with a protracted decrease of visual acuity and mild metamorphopsia.

-Occult macular dystrophy can be easily differentiated from Stargardt disease by fundus examination, since the macula appear to be completely normal.
+Occult macular dystrophy can be easily differentiated from Stargardt disease by fundus examination, since the macula appears to be completely normal.
 However, age of onset, clinical symptoms and progression may vaguely recall Stargardt disease, especially because of reduced visual acuity and possible mild disturbances of color vision.
 Patients have severely reduced focal macular ERGs (whereas full-field ERGs are normal).
 Occult macular dystrophy patients are believed to have localized retinal dysfunction distal to the ganglion cells in the central retina.
 The disease shows autosomal dominant transmission and is caused by mutation in the RPIL1 gene.

 X-linked atrophic macular degeneration (RPGR gene mutations) is characterized by primarily macular atrophy causing progressive loss of visual acuity with minimal peripheral visual impairment.
 It usually presents in males.
-Full-field electroretinograms (ERGs) may show normal cone and rod responses is some affected males.
+Full-field electroretinograms (ERGs) may show normal cone and rod responses in some affected males.

-Sorsby fundus dystrophy is an autosomal dominant retinal dystrophy characterized by the loss of central vision as a result of macular disease by the fourth to fifth decade and peripheral visual loss in late life.
+Sorsby fundus dystrophy is an autosomal dominant retinal dystrophy characterized by the loss of central vision as a result of macular disease by the fourth to fifth decade and peripheral vision loss in late life.
 Sorsby fundus dystrophy is autosomal dominant and it is caused by heterozygous mutation in the TIMP3 gene.

-In some patients with con-rod dystrophy 7 (RIMS1 gene mutations, autosomal dominant inheritance), features highly suggestive of a Stargardt-like disease can be found.
+In some patients with cone-rod dystrophy 7 (RIMS1 gene mutations, autosomal dominant inheritance), features highly suggestive of a Stargardt-like disease can be found.
 Cone-rod dystrophy (CORD) characteristically leads to early impairment of vision.
 An initial loss of color vision and of visual acuity is followed by nyctalopia (night blindness) and loss of peripheral visual fields.